matheus-ft/matching-engine/README.md

 ### Data structures

 The `OrderBook` is a structure that points to two binary search trees, each representing one side of the book (`BookSide`).
-The nodes of the binary search trees are called Price `Level`s, which are, in fact, queues implemented using a doubly linked list.
+The nodes of the binary search trees are called Price `Level`s, which are, in fact, queues (implemented using a doubly linked list) of `Order`s.

 ---